annajliang/annajliang/README.md

 Now as an adult, I've rekindled my love for coding and have gone on to expand upon my previous skill set and knowledge, but one thing that remains the same is my desire to creatively solve problems through code and to help make the web a pleasing and user-friendly experience for all.

 - 💼 Web Developer at <a href="https://endy.com/">Endy</a>
-- 🤓 Outside of work, I'm learning TypeScript and Webpack
+- 🤓 Outside of work, I'm learning Functional Programming, Next.js & TypeScript
-- 🚧 Currently working on a lorem ipsum text generator
+- 🚧 Currently perfecting my React & TypeScript skills
 - 💬 Ask me about: All things design related
 - 😄 Pronouns: She/her
 - ⚡️ Outside of coding, I enjoy board games, video games, karaoke, hot yoga and cooking with friends